Teen Driving Facts and Figures

 Drivers age 16-19 are twice as likely to crash as those 20-24; three times as likely as those 25-29; and more than four times as likely as those 30-69.
 Among those 16-19 years old, the youngest drivers have the highest risk.

-In Alabama, vehicular deaths account for approximately half of preventable deaths for residents less than 18 years of age each year.
-“Driver inexperience” is cited as the cause in approximately one-fourth of those deaths.
+In Alabama, vehicular deaths account for almost half of preventable deaths for residents less than 18 years of age each year.
+“Driver inexperience” is cited as the cause in many of those deaths.

 In addition to the three primary factors in teen driver deaths, other factors which contribute to teen driver crashes, injuries, and fatalities include: